markdore-cf/task-manager/README.md

 ### Backend (Spring Boot)

 * `Task` – The model representing a single task.
-* `TaskRepository` – A simple repository using `JdbcTemplate` for data access.
+* `FirestoreTaskRepository` – Repository for storing tasks in Cloud Firestore.
+* `FirebaseConfig` - Configuration for Firebase initialization and Firestore access.
 * `TaskService` – The service layer for managing task logic.
+* `TaskController` – MVC controller for the web UI.
-* `TaskController` – REST API endpoints for interacting with tasks.
+* `TaskRestController` – REST API endpoints for interacting with tasks.
 * `templates/tasks.html` – The Thymeleaf front-end.
 * `static/style.css` – Styling for the UI.